kachurovskiy/nanoels/README.md

 [STL pulley 12mm bore](https://github.com/kachurovskiy/nanoels/raw/main/h1/stepper/htd5m-16t-12b.stl)

-This is the best stepper to leadscrew connection method that I tried so far but it requires printing 2 parts above and buying a 180mm HTD 5M belt which is not expensive (5-10€) but can be hard to find depending on where you live.
+This is the best stepper to leadscrew connection method that I tried so far but it requires printing 2 parts above and buying a 180mm HTD 5M belt which is not expensive (2-10€) but can be hard to find.

 This is the quietest option that also doesn't need greasing.
 2 pulleys and a belt fit tight on the normal stepper mount shown above without a need for a tensioner.

+16T-5M pulleys with various inner bore diameters are also available on AliExpress for 5-6€ each.

 #### Encoder base